Characters: Iron Man Films

 - Disproportionate Retribution: While captured in Iron Man 3, he taunts a guard with this after the guard breaks his borrowed "deluxe Dora the Explorer" watch.
 "Just for that, I'm going to kill you first."

-- Fanboy / The Knights Who Say Squee: to Bruce Banner as seen in their first meet in The Avengers.
-Including but not limited to the way Bruce Banner loses control and turns into enormous green rage monster.
+- Fanboy: To Bruce Banner as seen in their first meet in The Avengers.
+He's a fan of Bruce Banner's scientific work and also the way he loses control and turns into enormous green rage monster.

 - Fiction 500: